페이지 이동경로

 5. Call other APIs

-As described above, you can use various APIs provided by the Kakao API platform.
+As described above, you can use various APIs provided by the Kakao Developers.
 To call APIs, you must first complete the prerequisites required for each API.

 Check prerequisites for each API